3DPPE: 3D Point Positional Encoding for Multi-Camera 3D Object Detection Transformers: Method

 \section{Method}

-In this section, we present how to utilize the proposed unified depth-guided 3D point PE for excellent PETR-based 3D object perception.
-We start by giving the architecture overview (Sec. \ref{sec:4.1}), then depict 3D point generator (Sec. \ref{sec:4.2}) and 3D point encoder (Sec. \ref{sec:4.3}), ultimately elaborate 3D point-aware feature (Sec. \ref{sec:4.4}) and decoder modification (Sec. \ref{sec:4.5}) respectively.
+In this section, we present how to utilize the proposed unified depth-guided 3D point PE to transform the 2D features from multi-view images into the 3D space to perform multi-camera 3D object detection.
+We start by giving the architecture overview (Section. \ref{sec:4.1}), then depict 3D point generator (Section. \ref{sec:4.2}) and 3D point encoder (Section. \ref{sec:4.3}), ultimately elaborate 3D point-aware feature (Section. \ref{sec:4.4}) and decoder modification (Section. \ref{sec:4.5}) respectively.